dannykhreet/Objects-fall/README.md

 ### How do I get set up? ###

-Juist clone the code and open it on visual studio (Tested on 2022) Select platform and run it
+Just clone the code and open it on visual studio (Tested on 2022), you need to indtall xamarin on VS Select platform and run it

 ### Contribution guidelines ###